Swizec/react-d3js-es6-ebook/manuscript/animation.md

 We calibrate the `t` scale to `1.2*maxPos**2` for two reasons.
 First, you want to avoid square roots because they're slow.
 Second, adding the `1.2` factor changes how the color scale behaves and makes it look better.

 At least I think so.
-Experiment ;)
+Experiment :wink:

 ### More things to try